Home

 Radishes

-If using unpackaged radishes, trim the root but leave a little green for color and to act as a "handle" for dipping.
+If using fresh, unpackaged radishes, trim the root but leave a little green for color and to act as a "handle" for dipping.

 Cauliflower